InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/interact-hardhat.md

 ## Invoke function - transaction

-Transactions are write invocations, so the smart contract state is updated.
+Transactions modify state, and are write operations.
+Thus smart contract state is updated.
-Since transactions are involved, they need to be signed by the wallet, and transaction fees (in gas) need to be paid.
+This means that the transaction needs to be signed by the wallet, and transaction fees (gas) need to be paid.
 Use the following command to transact the `increment(num)` function.

 ```js